 When storing the generator:

-Store away from sparks, open flames, pilot lights, heat and other sources of ignition.
+Always store away from sparks, open flames, pilot lights, heat and other sources of ignition.

-Do not store generator, gasoline or LPG cylinders near furnaces, water heaters, or any other appliances that produce heat or have automatic ignitions.
+Never store generator, gasoline or LPG cylinders near furnaces, water heaters, or any other appliances that produce heat or have automatic ignitions.